suffolklibraries/lgc/content/collections/events/puppet-workshop-16-04.md

     content:
       -
         type: text
-        text: 'To book please visit this link '
+        text: 'The workshop is free but to book a place please visit The Seagull website ' -
-      -
         type: text
         marks: